adekogs85/EnRecipes/README.md

+## ⏸️ This project has been PAUSED for an unknown period of time.

 #### :warning: IMPORTANT NOTICE for users with EnRecipes v1.3.2 or before:

 To continue receiving updates, please update your EnRecipes to the latest version.